liamodwyer/github-pages/_workshop/tracking-changes.md

 ✅ write a commit message that accurately describes your changes.

-We’ve done a lot of adding and committing.
-Let’s look at how we can retrieve old versions.
 You can see in the `git log` each commit has its own hash identifier.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.
 And earlier versions with `HEAD~1` or `HEAD~2` etc. Before we start, let’s make one more change to `article.md`, adding yet another line.
 ```
 $ echo “an ill-considered change” > article.md
 $ cat article.md